Skip to Content

 • Hub runs apps and local services on your machine

-• Portal is the optional remote control plane
+• CI Account (hub.ci.computer) is the optional remote control plane

 • Companion App Store is where installable apps are published

-• First-party, third-party, and community apps are the user-facing tools built on top of that stack
+• First-party, third-party, and companion apps are the user-facing tools built on top of that stack

 Companion Hub itself runs on Docker.
 Each app is an isolated compose stack with automatic reverse proxy (Traefik), local hostnames, and optional remote exposure.

-You can run Hub via the desktop app (macOS, Windows, Linux), the cihub CLI (servers and SSH), or cihub up prod --detached for headless appliance-style startup.
+You can run Hub via the desktop app (macOS, Windows, Linux), companion-hub --detached on Linux servers without a display, or the bundled cihub CLI for scripting and lifecycle control.

 Companion Hub Dashboard Companion Hub Dashboard